Apical dendrite: Background

 (EPSPs) evoked in the distal portions of the apical dendrite.
-This has been called the Dendritic Potential (DP).
-This is identical with Adrian's Superficial Response in direct cortical responses.
-At higher intensities the DP is followed by slow positive waves (Adrian's Deep Response) or by a prolonged negative wave lasting for more than 200 ms (Chang’s second component).
-The highest amplitude of DPs is found on the cortical surface, with the polarity shifted from negative to positive within the superficial layer.
+This has been called the dendritic spike.

 Areas of interest

 Hippocampus

 The hippocampus contains pyramidal neurons in three areas: CA1, CA2, and CA3.
 The pyramidal neurons of each area have different properties.
 However, in all areas, dendritic synthesis of proteins is necessary for late long-term potentials in the hippocampal neurons.
 Neurons throughout the limbic system are known to have "burst" properties.
 These cells undergo synchronous and paroxysmal depolarizations, firing short sequences of action potentials called bursts.

 The stratum oriens is the location between layers containing basal dendrites.
 The stratum lucidum, stratum radiatum, and the stratum moleculare-lacunosum are layers of apical dendrites and are ordered from least distant to most distant from the soma of the neuron.

 Pyramidal cells in CA3

 CA3 projects Schaffer collaterals to apical dendrites in CA1.
 Individual pyramidal cells in the CA3 region have burst properties due to high densities of calcium channels in their proximal dendrites.
 Depolarization of the membrane may also trigger these bursts.
 Calcium entry into the cell causes more prolonged depolarization and increased action potentials.
 Usually curtailed by the hyperpolarizing local inhibition (due to the excitatory collateral system), this can lead to gradual recruitment of CA3 neurons and result in synchronized burst discharges.
 After hyperpolarization by calcium-dependent potassium conductance is also used as a method of controlling these bursts.

 Hippocampal CA3 pyramidal cells have complex dendritic arbors which receive a stratified pattern of synaptic input from a variety of sources, including: